 - Give each student a Free Wheelchair Mission Giving Cube.
-If your church hasn't already received them, please contact us with a request. - Or, provide fun containers such as tea tins or recycled milk cartons for children to decorate and create their own giving boxes.
-For design inspiration, download images of scenes from wheelchair recipient countries at freewheelchairmission.org/cause-kit/resources. - Encourage children to deposit loose change into the giving boxes. - Create teams and have each one "adopt" one of the countries highlighted in the FWM Cause Kit.
+If your church or school hasn't already received them, please contact us with a request. - Or, provide fun containers such as tea tins or recycled milk cartons for children to decorate and create their own giving boxes.
+For design inspiration, download images of scenes from wheelchair recipient countries at FreeWheelchairMission.org/resource\guide. - Encourage children to deposit loose change into the giving boxes. - Create teams and have each one "adopt" one of the countries highlighted in the Free Wheelchair Mission Resource Guide.
 Create a friendly competition to see which team can raise the most money.
-At the end, emphasize the number of lives that will be transformed as a result of each team's efforts. - At the end of your camp, competition, or campaign, announce the total number of "people lifted up and off the ground" through the gift of mobility provided by the children. (\$80 = 1 person receiving a wheelchair) - After the children have raised money for free wheelchairs, have them share their experiences with the rest of the church and ask adults to match the amount they've raised.
+At the end, emphasize the number of lives that will be transformed as a result of each team's efforts. - At the end of your camp, competition, or campaign, announce the total number of "people lifted up and off the ground" through the gift of mobility provided by the children. (\$96 = 1 person receiving a wheelchair) - After the children have raised money for free wheelchairs, have them share their experiences with the rest of the church and ask adults to match the amount they've raised.